Skip to main content

 Dark cloud cover suggests that a bearish reversal could be up next.

-In this pattern the price opens with a huge surge of optimism.
-But, by the end of the period, sellers have taken over and forced the price back down — covering more than half of the previous day’s gains!
+In this pattern, the price opens higher, suggesting strong buying interest early in the session.
+But by the end of the period, sellers have taken over and forced the price back down — covering more than half of the previous day's gains!

-It’s a stronger signal if it happens at or near a key resistance level (especially one that has been respected in the past).
-It has even more weight behind it if the stock's price is also trading below a moving average, like the 50-day or 200-day simple moving averages.
+It's a stronger signal if it happens at or near a key resistance level, especially one that has been respected in the past.

 Hanging man